 Each ADDE client command starts a transaction by requesting data from a server.
 Both the client and server must recognize the command's specified dataset name in their look-up tables.
 On the client, this table is called the routing table because it determines which server to route the data request to.
-On the server, this table is called the mapping table because it maps the group and descriptor to a specific image, grid, point, navigation or text dataset.
+The client routing table contains two lists: a list of group names with their associated server IP addresses, and a list of aliases with the dataset names they represent.
+See Figure 1.